Mikael Daez: Biography

 Daez started his career as a commercial model in various advertisements and projects.
 Later on, Daez started opening his career into acting, and is currently signed with GMA Network in the Philippines.

 Personal life

-Mikael Daez was born on January 6, 1988, in Manila, Philippines to a family of nine siblings.
+Mikhael Banzon Daez was born on January 6, 1988, in Manila, Philippines to a family of nine siblings.
 He attended the Ateneo de Manila University from grade school to college, earning a degree in business management.

 His younger sister Bea Daez is a graduate of the University of the Philippines and was a varsity basketball player for the UP Fighting Maroons.
 She also provides commentaries for the UAAP Men's & Women's Basketball games.

 On January 25, 2020, he married his longtime girlfriend Megan Young.
+Their first child was born in 2025.